kroth353/lesson-19-graph-applications/index.md

 * Kayla Roth : kjroth@udel.edu
 * Mercedes Mathews : mmathews@udel.edu
 * Sam Glover : sjglover@udel.edu
-* Yazmeen Elzamek : yelzamek@udel.edu
+* Yasmeen Elzamek : yelzamek@udel.edu

 In our site, we created 4 different graphs that all revolve around the central concept of Movies.
 We focused on Dijkstra's Algorithm, Prim's Algorithm, Breadth-first Search, and Depth-first Search.